Finding The Perfect Web Designer For Hire

 Step 1 – Ask yourself why you need a website

-This may sound stupid, but before you jump in head first and start trying to find a web designer for hire, ask yourself; why do you need a website?
+This may sound stupid, but before you jump in head first and start trying to find a web designer and developer to hire, ask yourself; why do you need a website?

 If you plan to write a bit of content, throw up a few images then launch your site and do nothing.
 You may need to rethink your strategy.